INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/clock/README.md

 # Comments

-Note how to use a differential clock.
+* Note how to use a differential clock.
 Some Xilinx examples use IBUFDS + BUFG when IBUFGDS is enough.
+* Note that library UNISIM and package VCOMPONENTS was needed to use the primitives.